burningion/distributed-tracing-with-apm-workshop/README.md

 If you've stumbled upon it and have feedback, or have something you'd  like to see, feel free to create an issue.

+# Before the Workshop / Prerequisites

+The workshop is scheduled for an hour and a half.
+In this short time frame, having prerequisites installed is crucial to maximize everyone's hands on time.

+Please ensure you accomplish at least steps 1 and 2 before the event, so everyone has a chance to complete the event.

+1. Install [Docker CE](https://store.docker.com/search?type=edition&offering=community), allowing us to use Docker and Docker Compose.
+Please note you will be required to create an account in order to download Docker CE.

+2. Pull Docker images to your local machine *before the event*, so we don't all overwhelm the WiFi.

+You can do this by cloning this repo, and running a `docker-compose up` in the top level directory.
+This will pull the images and libraries to your local computer.
+This will take a few minutes.

+3. (Optional) The workshop itself is written in a [Jupyter notebook](http://jupyter.org/), allowing you to mix and edit content locally.

+If you want to be able to add notes and save them locally, you'll want to install Jupyter, and then open the `Distributed Tracing Workshop.ipynb` by doing a `jupyter-notebook` in the top level repo directory.

+This is completely optional, as Github has a built in viewer for Jupyter notebooks.
+You can view the repo's notebook [here](https://github.com/burningion/distributed-tracing-with-apm-workshop/blob/master/Distributed%20Tracing%20Workshop.ipynb).

 # Running the Application

 ![Water Sensor App](https://github.com/burningion/distributed-tracing-with-apm-workshop/raw/master/images/dashboard.png)